Speak with a Bursar Representative (Student Accounts)

 - If you haven’t provided the College your Federal Tax Identification Number (Social Security Number or iTIN) an IRS Tax Form 1098-T will not be generated.
 Please be sure to provide these items to the appropriate Office.

 - Click the link below to access the 1098-T tax form, instructions for students, and general questions and answers:

 Learn more at the Bursar's Office's IRS 1098-T Tax Form page.

 Financial Aid Refunds

 Any Federal Aid (i.e. PELL, SEOG, Direct Loans, etc.) that is NOT used to cover tuition, fees, and books, will be refunded to the student each semester.
 However, Financial Aid Refunds require that attendance has been reported.
 If attendance has not been submitted, the Office of Student Financial Assistance cannot disburse your aid.
 Only after disbursement has been done can a refund be issued.

-Please make sure your address is correct on the MYWCC portal.
-CHECKS WILL BE MAILED TO THAT ADDRESS.
+Confirm your mailing address on the MYWCC portal.
+REFUND CHECKS WILL BE MAILED TO THAT ADDRESS.

 ALL Financial Aid checks are mailed using the U.S. Postal Service.
 Please be patient, as delivery can take time.
 Checks returned to us by the USPS as undeliverable (because the address is not current/complete) cannot be reissued until one month after the initial mailing date.

 Receipts and Invoices